verdaccio/verdaccio/website/talks/index.md

 [![logo](https://cdn.verdaccio.dev/website/watch-us.png)](https://www.youtube.com/channel/UC5i20v6o7lSjXzAHOvatt0w)

-> If you are interested to reference any of your talks or tutorials that includes, please request it in our Discord channel `#contribute`.
+> If you are interested to reference any of your talks or tutorials that includes or refer to verdaccio tooling, please request it in our Discord channel `#contribute`.

 ## The Latest Talks